dydxprotocol/v4-documentation/pages/infrastructure_providers-validators/how_to_set_up_full_node.md

 > See the [Network Configuration](../infrastructure_providers-network/network_constants.mdx) section of the documentation for chain IDs and other network constants.

+When you initialize your node, `dydxprotocold` returns your default node configuration in JSON.

 ### Step 7: Update your node configuration with the Genesis Block of the network in which you want to participate
 <!-- confirm that this step is necessary along with snapshot -->
 The Genesis Block is the initial state of a dYdX chain.
 To download it and save it as a JSON file, run the following command: